danielcalp/RPA-Challenge---Fresh-news-2.0/README.md

 ## Overview

 This project is a Python-based automation solution for extracting news data from the Reuters website.
-It was developed as part of the test for the Python Automation Engineer position at Otomatika.
+It was developed as part of the test for the Python Automation Engineer position.
 The goal is to showcase the ability to build a bot that automates the process of extracting and processing news data using Robocorp's RPA Framework.

 ## 🟢 The Challenge